 Net Position.
-To summarize, Fund management concluded a highly productive FY 2015 "in the black," with the necessary resources to commence the business of the asset forfeiture program for FY 2016.
-Due to the rescission of \$944 million and the sequestration of \$399 million, Fund management was not able to declare a Super Surplus from FY 2015 operations.
+To summarize, Fund management concluded a highly productive FY 2018 "in the black," with the necessary resources to commence the business of the asset forfeiture program for FY 2019.
+Even though there was a rescission of \$1.1 billion and a sequestration of \$150 million, Fund management was able to declare Strategic Support funding from FY 2018 operations, and will work to recognize the hard work of our participating agencies in the allocation of these resources.